jgibbons-cp/datadog/kubernetes/datadog_agent_install/operator/README.md

   npm
   usm
   ```
-- Unless you are using a cluster other than minikube or kind add in the global section
+- Unless you are using a cluster other than minikube, kind, AKS or kubeadm add in the global section
   ```
   global:
     kubelet: